-• If First Nations, local governments, landowners and non-governmental organizations are informed and participate in responsible resource development, they will have an opportunity to help identify and contribute constructively to the resolution of issues and become more aware of the benefits that resource development can provide to a community, such as regular employment for citizens.
+- If First Nations, local governments, landowners and non-governmental organizations are informed and participate in responsible resource development, they will have an opportunity to help identify and contribute constructively to the resolution of issues and become more aware of the benefits that resource development can provide to a community, such as regular employment for citizens. - Allocating sufficient time and resources to engage with communities and stakeholders to discuss resource development policies, regulations and opportunities is imperative.
+Communities' and stakeholders' time and resources are also limited.
+Communities and landowners require information to understand that resource extraction can take place in an environmentally friendly manner.